bside-ms/bside_payload/README.md

 - **`yarn ts-check`** - Runs TypeScript type checking without emitting files.
 This is useful for catching type errors during development without triggering a full build.

+- **`yarn ts-check:watch`** - Runs TypeScript type checking in watch mode, automatically rechecking files when they change.

 - **`yarn lint`** - Runs ESLint to check code quality and catch potential errors.
 This helps maintain consistent code style across the project.

+- **`yarn lint:fix`** - Automatically fixes ESLint errors that can be auto-fixed.
+This command modifies files in place to resolve linting issues.

 - **`yarn prettier`** - Checks if the code formatting matches Prettier's configuration.
 This command only reports issues without fixing them.